-Keepit supports only Service Provider Initiated (SP-initiated) SSO, not Identity Provider Initiated (IdP-initiated) SSO.
-This means that it is possible to successfully sign in to Keepit with SSO only through our system (using https://dk-co.keepit.com/ or a link to one of our other environments).
-It is not possible to sign in to Keepit with SSO using a web application in the identity provider's SSO page (e.g., using https://myapps.microsoft.com/).
+Keepit supports both Service Provider Initiated (SP-initiated) SSO and Identity Provider Initiated (IdP-initiated) SSO.
+This means that it is possible to sign in to Keepit with SSO through our system (using https://dk-co.keepit.com/desktop/#/signin or a link to one of our other environments) or by using a web application in the Identity Provider's SSO page (e.g., using https://myapps.microsoft.com/).

 Before you configure SSO in Keepit, you must configure SSO with your identity provider.

 If you are using Microsoft Azure AD as your identity provider, see: Set up SSO using Azure AD as identity provider